Risk Management | | Claudio Tartaglia | 5 min read

 4. Have you stress-tested your logistics network against a port closure or carrier failure in the last 12 months?
 Scenario planning without specificity is theater.

 5. Does your procurement team have a direct line to the CFO during a supply disruption?
 Resilience is a financial strategy.
-If procurement isn't in the room when it matters, the strategy breaks down at the moment it's needed most.
+If procurement is not in the room when it matters, the strategy breaks down at the moment it is needed most.

 From Strategy to Execution: What the Moment Demands